marco76/marco76.github.io/_posts/2017-03-19-easy-and-effective-solutions-to-improve-performances-issues-in-angularjs-1x.md

 Verify that the application is compressed before the delivery to the client.

-The compression can be done by WebPack during the building phase or Tomcat/Ngix after the deploy as described here: [http://javaee.ch/2017/03/08/monitor-your-spr…ns-with-actuator/](http://javaee.ch/2017/03/08/monitor-your-spring-boot-applications-with-actuator/ "http://javaee.ch/2017/03/08/monitor-your-spr…ns-with-actuator/")
+The compression can be done by WebPack during the building phase or Tomcat/Ngix after the deploy as described here: [Better performances with Spring and Tomcat](http://javaee.ch/2017/02/20/better-performance-with-smaller-and-faster-angular-applications-using-spring-boot-and-tomcat/)

 ### Digest related issues